 An employment verification letter, also called a proof of employment letter, is a written document that provides employer confirmation of an employee’s current or former job status.
-An employment verification letter is often requested by an outside agency, such as an employee’s landlord or creditor.
+It’s often requested by an outside agency, such as an employee’s landlord or creditor.
 Businesses typically provide verification letters on company letterhead, signed and dated by the employer.

 1. Letter for Current Employees

-Use a proof of employment template like this to verify that a current employee is working for you (if you print it on letterhead, omit the business address information at the top of the letter).
+Use a proof of employment template like this to verify that a current employee is working for you.
+However, if you print it on letterhead, omit the business address information at the top of the letter.
 These can be used for:

 - Home or auto loans